 In 1889, William Buzzard selected a home site a couple miles upriver from the head of Lake Chelan along a bend in the Stehekin River.
 The remote area later served as the home and commercial orchard of the Buckner family, and the orchard, buildings, roads, and other features that remain on the property still reflect the homestead's development.
 Today, the Buckner Homestead Historic District continues to express the history of early settlement and agricultural development in the North Cascades.

 The Buckner Homestead Historic District is located on a horseshoe bend of the Stehekin River in Lake Chelan National Recreation Area.
 Although it's just a few hours from major metropolitan areas, the homestead feels years away.
-The remote property, located in the North Cascades of central Washington State, can be accessed by boat or plane service from Stehekin.
+The remote property is located in Stehekin Valley in the North Cascades of central Washington State.
+Stehekin can be accessed by boat or plane service on Lake Chelan or by foot.

 The 160-acre homestead was first developed by William Buzzard, an early settler to the Stehekin Valley, between 1889 and 1910.
 During this period, Buzzard built a small log cabin and cleared many acres of land for pasture and cultivation.
 He sold the homestead to William Van and May Buckner in 1910.
 The Buckners made many improvements to the property, including the establishment of approximately 50 acres of fruit trees and construction of several buildings and structures to support both residential activities and orchard operations.

 Characteristics of the landscape help to convey the history of the site.
 These include natural systems and features, spatial organization, circulation, constructed water features, vegetation, buildings and structures, and archeology.
 The features associated with these landscape characteristics contribute to the feeling and association of the property.